Maple177/finetune_relation_extraction/README.md

 - :bulb: set --dry_run to make a quick pass (this will take a small subset of data), check:
-  - if dev_preds.npy & test_preds.npy are correctly generated under /models/your_hyperparamater_setting/;
+  - if dev_preds.npy & test_preds.npy are correctly generated under /models/.../;
-  - if macro_minus.csv, macro_plus.csv, micro_minus.csv, micro_plus.csv are correctly generated under /scores/your_hyperparameter_setting/dev/ & /scores/your_hyperparameter_setting/test/.
+  - if macro_minus.csv, macro_plus.csv, micro_minus.csv, micro_plus.csv are correctly generated under /scores/.../dev/ & /scores/.../test/.

 - set --early_stopping to enable early stopping, by default fine-tuning will stop if micro F1-score on the validation set does not increase within 5 epochs.

-- :bulb: by default best checkpoints of each run will be saved under run_$i$ ($i$=1,...,ensemble_size), but this may take much disk space.
+- :bulb: by default best checkpoints of each run will be saved under /models/.../run_$i$ ($i$=1,...,ensemble_size), but this may take much disk space.
 Set --do_not_save_all_models to save only the best checkpoint of the current run (if you do not need fine-tuned model weights for each run).

 - more details about fine-tuning options:
 ```